xcodeBn/JvmIconConverter/README.md

 The image processing is done entirely in the browser using the Canvas API, so no server-side processing is required.

+## Troubleshooting

+If you encounter issues with the webapp (especially after deployment), check out the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) guide for common solutions.

 ## License

 MIT License